connectkushal/cssnotes/introduction.md

 ---

 ### Introduction
-- the structure of modern css is guided by mostly these reasons:
+- the structure of modern css is mostly guided by:
   - css has to be adaptive to website clients
     - websites to be device agnostic, responsive
     - consistent look and feel in contrasts, colors, typography
   - Clients controls configurations
     - browser types, fontsize, screen orientations, screen size, themes(dark/light)

 - Keeping the above in mind, css should describe the intent instead of the outcome, which can be overridden by clients.
 - Be aware of the relationships between